 Reinstall Network Adapters Driver

-- Press Windows key + X select device manager,
+- Press the Windows key + X select device manager,

 - This will display all installed device driver list,

-- locate and expand the network adapters right click on network driver select uninstall device,
+- locate and expand the network adapters right click on network driver select uninstall the device,

 - Checkmark on delete the driver software for this device and click uninstall again,